Kao the Kangaroo (2000 video game): Release

 The game was marketed worldwide by Titus Interactive, both for PCs and for the Sega Dreamcast console, releasing in Europe on December 8, 2000.
 The game was released earlier in Poland by Licop Empik Multimedia as a PC exclusive.
-It scored a major success, exceeding 45,000 copies in Poland alone where it remained in the Top 10 for a considerable time.
+It scored a major success, exceeding 45,000 units in Poland alone where it remained in the Top 10 for a considerable time.

-The Game Boy Advance version was released on December 11, 2001.
+The Game Boy Advance version was released in December 2001.

-The game, alongside its sequels, were added to GOG.com in February 2021.
+The game, alongside its sequels, was added to GOG.com in February 2021.

+The game was released on Steam and the Epic Games Store on April 27, 2023.

 Reception

-Kao the Kangaroo received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
-Greg Orlando of Next Generation called the Dreamcast version "a marsuperior adventure.
-Pardon the horrible pun – please".
+Kao the Kangaroo received "mixed" reviews on all platforms according to the review aggregation website Metacritic; the Dreamcast version received an average score of 63 out of 100, based on 8 critic reviews, the PC version and average of 60 out of 100 based on 4 critic reviews, and the GBA fared notably poorer, with an average score of 52 out of 100, based on 8 critic reviews.

-Sequels
+Greg Orlando of NextGen called the Dreamcast version "A marsuperior adventure.
+Pardon the horrible pun – please.", awarding it three stars out of five.

+Legacy

-A sequel called Kao the Kangaroo: Round 2 was released for the PS2, GameCube, Xbox, and Windows on April 15, 2005.
+A sequel, Kao the Kangaroo: Round 2, was released for the PlayStation 2, GameCube, Xbox, and Windows on April 15, 2005.
 About 5 months later, a remake of the second game called Kao Challengers was released on October 28 only for the PSP.
 Later in 2005, a second sequel called Kao the Kangaroo: Mystery of the Volcano was released only for Windows.
-A new game, developed by Tate Multimedia, was released on May 27, 2022.
+A reboot, also called Kao the Kangaroo, was published in 2022.